vulinh64/spring-base/README.md

 ## Running the Compose Stack

-You can run [this script](/run-docker.cmd) and it will build the service image and start the containers for you.
+You can run [this script(Windows only)](/run-docker-compose-stack.cmd) and it will build the service image and start the containers for you.

 # Additional Notes